tcsenpai/hmacrypt/README.md

 ## FAQ

 - A .keyfile without the passphrase AND the hardware key is not usable and won't be recoverable
-- Remember to always "conda activate ./hmaenv" prior to running anything from here
+- Remember to always "conda activate ./hmacenv" prior to running anything from here

 ## Features

 - 2fa encryption/decryption using RSA deterministic Key Derivation
+- 2fa signing/verifying using ECDSA deterministic Key Derivation
 - Possibility to use the same or different keyfiles to enhance security
 - Consequently, supports for a wide range of hardware keys as long as they are compatible with libfido2
-- Low footprint: requires a single python library and a single system library
+- Low footprint: requires just two (or three) python library and a single system library
 - Readable: you are free and encouraged to tinker with this library

 ## What is this